 - Limit caffeine, alcohol, and nicotine.
 Stop drinking caffeinated beverages at least eight hours before bed.
 Avoid drinking alcohol in the evening; while alcohol can make you feel sleepy, it interferes with the quality of your sleep.
 Quit smoking or avoid it at night, as nicotine is a stimulant.

 Preparing your brain for sleep

 Your brain produces the hormone melatonin to help regulate your sleep-wake cycle.
 As melatonin is controlled by light exposure, not enough natural light during the day can make your brain feel sleepy, while too much artificial light at night can suppress production of melatonin and make it harder to sleep.
 To help naturally regulate your sleep-wake cycle and prepare your brain for sleep:

 - Increase light exposure during the day.
 Take breaks outside in sunlight, remove sunglasses when it’s safe to do so, and open blinds and curtains during the day.

 - Limit artificial light at night.
-To boost melatonin production, use low-wattage bulbs, cover windows and electrical displays in your bedroom, avoid bright light and turn off television and computer screens at least one hour before bed.
+To boost melatonin production, use low-wattage bulbs, cover windows and electrical displays in your bedroom, avoid bright light and turn off television, smartphone, and computer screens at least one hour before bed.
 If you can’t make your bedroom dark enough, try using a sleep mask.

 Coping with shift work